ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### How long did it take you to get good at fixing everything yourself?

-It's been and still is a learning process.
+It has been and still is a learning process.
 Each time I fixed something, I had to learn how to fix it.
 I found original Mercedes workshop manuals from the 80s that were very helpful.
 I also watched a lot of YouTube videos and exchanged knowledge with professional or DIY mechanics on festivals, meet-ups and online communities.
 I haven't fixed every component of my van, yet.
 So, there are still a lot of things to discover and to learn.

 ### If you can't go outside (for weather or covid restrictions) do you have enough space to move around?